 Two important issues here are:

-- The small size (low power) of the potential generation (11kW) compared to the typical outage that NG might have to deal with (~660MW) and the magnitude of the total load on the system at winter peak (~60GW).
+- The small size (low power) of the potential generation (11kW) compared to the typical outage that NG might have to deal with (~660MW).
+Also the magnitude of the total load on the system at winter peak (~60GW).

-NG's response in mid-December was to the effect that there are various minimum requirements to provide "Fast Reserve" service, ie the plant:
+NG's response in mid-December was to the effect that there are various minimum requirements to provide "Fast Reserve" service.
+The plant: